fanxiule/CRD_Fusion/README.md

 should be saved in `models/SceneFlow` or other directory specified by `--pretrained_model_path`.
 In the `models/SceneFlow` folder, there should be `adam.pth`, `disp_est.pth`, `disp_refine.pth`, and `extractor.pth`.
 For `--dataset`, You can choose from `kitti2015`, `kitti2015_full`, `kitti2012`, and `kitti2012_full`.
 Choosing the
-dataset with `_full` means all training images will be used to fine tune the models.
+dataset with `_full` means all training images will be used to fine tune the model.
 For datasets without `_full`, only the training split of the training images is used for fine-tuning.

 ## Evaluation